-If the two web servers are operated by different entities, the inter-server signaling mechanism needs to be agreed upon, by either standardization or other means of agreement.
-Existing protocols (e.g., SIP [RFC3261] or the Extensible Messaging and Presence Protocol (XMPP) [RFC6120]) could be used between servers, while either a standards-based or proprietary protocol could be used between the browser and the web server.
+If the two Web servers are operated by different entities, the inter-server signaling mechanism needs to be agreed upon, either by standardization or by other means of agreement.
+Existing protocols (e.g. SIP [RFC3261] or XMPP [RFC6120]) could be used between servers, while either a standards-based or proprietary protocol could be used between the browser and the web server.

-For example, if both operators' servers implement SIP, SIP could be used for communication between servers, along with either a standardized signaling mechanism (e.g., SIP over WebSockets) or a proprietary signaling mechanism used between the application running in the browser and the web server.
-Similarly, if both operators' servers implement Extensible Messaging and Presence Protocol (XMPP), XMPP could be used for communication between XMPP servers, with either a standardized signaling mechanism (e.g., XMPP over WebSockets or Bidirectional-streams Over Synchronous HTTP (BOSH) [XEP-0124] or a proprietary signaling mechanism used between the application running in the browser and the web server.
+For example, if both operators' servers implement SIP, SIP could be used for communication between servers, along with either a standardized signaling mechanism (e.g. SIP over WebSockets) or a proprietary signaling mechanism used between the application running in the browser and the web server.
+Similarly, if both operators' servers implement Extensible Messaging and Presence Protocol (XMPP), XMPP could be used for communication between XMPP servers, with either a standardized signaling mechanism (e.g. XMPP over WebSockets or BOSH [XEP-0124] or a proprietary signaling mechanism used between the application running in the browser and the web server.